Tag: stage fright

 About the Author

 Mary Beth Hazeldine is a qualified clinical hypnotherapist, NLP practitioner, and Managing Director of Winning Presentations.
 After 5 years terrified of presenting, she built a 24-year banking career at JPMorgan Chase, PwC, RBS, and Commerzbank.
-She has treated hundreds of anxiety clients and trained over 5,000 executives to present with confidence and impact.
+She has She advises executives across financial services, healthcare, technology, and government on structuring presentations and managing presentation anxiety.